kyma-project/cli/docs/gen-docs/kyma_test_status.md

 If you don't provide any arguments, the status of all test suites will be printed.

-To print the status of all test suites, `run kyma test status`
+To print the status of all test suites, `run kyma test status`.

-To print the status of specific test cases, `run kyma test status testSuiteOne testSuiteTwo`
+To print the status of specific test cases, `run kyma test status testSuiteOne testSuiteTwo`.

 ```